Crown and Cap

 Porcelain can be baked onto the metal to make the crown look much like a natural tooth—the same process used to make baths.
 Some dentists claim that there are ceramic options that contain no metal, but the material used to make them, zirconium, is actually a metal itself.

 Currently, there is a big push by laboratories for milled crowns.
 The fit is good, they look white, and the research claims they’re strong.
 At Dr. Stone’s, we’ve found that the old-fashioned porcelain and metal crowns have a much higher success rate.
 There’s a reason they’ve been around so long.
 But if you’re still interested in milled crowns, we’d love to talk through it with you.

-A bridge is two or more capped teeth connected together with one or more false teeth in between the capped teeth.
-Some people like to call their removable appliances bridges but they are really partial dentures; (Dentists call both types of prostheses partial dentures: fixed partial denture or removable partial denture).
+A bridge is two or more capped teeth connected together with one or more false teeth between the capped teeth.
+Some people like to call their removable appliances bridges, but they are really partial dentures; dentists label both types of appliances as partial dentures, calling them fixed partial dentures or removable partial dentures.

 If you talk to your dentist or prosthodontist and they find there’s too much damage to place a crown on top, you may want to consider an implant.
 Implants are the longest lasting dental procedure and can survive decades without any adjustments or additional procedures.
 They also have the health advantage of stimulating bone growth in the jaw.

 If you haven’t considered implants in the past because of cost, you should think about what any kind of procedure will cost you long-term.
 If you decide to get something that doesn’t last, then you’ll need to buy it over and over again.
 Do your homework and calculate what something will cost you, not only today, but over two decades.

 Is a crown or cap right for you?